JulianKemmerer/PipelineC/docs/AUTOFSM_DESIGN.md

 machine that holds **one copy of each distinct operation** and runs the function over several clock cycles.
-It is the resource-minimizing dual of [`AUTOPIPELINE`](SYN_DESIGN.md): where AUTOPIPELINE cuts one full copy of the hardware into N pipeline stages (initiation interval 1, maximum throughput, maximum area), AUTOFSM keeps one adder and uses it twelve times (initiation interval N, minimum area).
+It is the resource-minimizing dual of [`AUTOPIPELINE`](SYN_DESIGN.md): where AUTOPIPELINE cuts one full copy of the hardware with N serial register slices (N clocks of latency and N+1 combinational pipeline regions, initiation interval 1, maximum throughput, maximum area), AUTOFSM keeps one adder and uses it twelve times (initiation interval N, minimum area).